cylestio/cylestio-monitor/CONTRIBUTING.md

 ## Code of Conduct

-Please be respectful and considerate of others when contributing to this project.
-We expect all contributors to adhere to the following guidelines:
+We expect all contributors to interact respectfully and professionally.
+Please:

 - Be respectful of differing viewpoints and experiences
 - Accept constructive criticism gracefully